Karikari/goodlocation/README.md

-GoodLocation is a Location Library that gets users location given a Duration in milliseconds.
+GoodLocation is a Location Library that gets users location given a duration in minutes.

         Add it in your root build.gradle at the end of repositories: